Ursula Karven: Personal life

 Ursula Ganzenmüller, later known by the stage name of Ursula Karven, was born in Ulm, Baden-Württemberg, on 17 September 1964.

-Karven lived with her family for a few years in Florida, United States, and later lived on the island of Majorca, Spain.
+Karven lived with her family for a few years in Florida, United States, and later lived on the island of Mallorca, Spain.

 She was married to James Veres and had three sons, Christopher (b.
 1994), Daniel (b.
 1996), and Liam Taj (b.
 2003).

 In June 2001 4-year-old Daniel Karven-Veres, drowned while attending a party at Mötley Crüe's drummer Tommy Lee's Malibu mansion in 2001.
-Karven and Veres sued Lee for $10 million, however a jury found Lee not guilty.
+Karven and Veres sued Lee for $10 million, but a jury found Lee not guilty.

 Karven began practicing yoga when she was 30, and has published several books and DVDs promoting and demonstrating yoga-based exercises.

 As well as acting, Karven markets her own line of baby products and a maternity clothing range called "Bellybutton".
 In 2010 she moved from Mallorca to Berlin.